 Easy Tips & Instructions For Cooking Dried Chickpeas

 If you need to make almost 2 cups of cooked chickpeas, you can take 1 cup of dried chickpeas (this will usually give 2 cups and little more amount of cooked chickpeas).

 Using a measuring cup, you can take the right amount of dried chickpeas you need to use in your recipe.

-Wash the chickpeas and soak it in water (use a container large enough to hold the chickpeas that will grow in size with soaking).
+- Wash the chickpeas and soak it in water (use a container large enough to hold the chickpeas that will grow in size with soaking).
 You can use enough water to immerse the entire chickpeas, and it is ideal to use more water as the chickpeas will probably double in size as they are soaked

-Hope you found this post on how to cook dried chickpeas in pressure cooker helpful!
+Hope you found this post on how to cook dried chickpeas in a pressure cooker helpful!